Powerful blasts heard in Kyiv and other Ukraine's cities -local media - NewsBreak

 Powerful blasts heard in Kyiv and other Ukraine's cities -local media

-April 15 (Reuters) - Powerful explosions were heard in the early hours on Friday in Ukraine's capital, Kyiv, and a number of other cities across the country, local media reported.
+(Reuters) -Powerful explosions were heard in the early hours on Friday in Ukraine’s capital, Kyiv, and a number of other cities across the country, local media reported.

 Overnight, air raid sirens were going off over all of Ukraine.